 faster than anything else.

-The good news is that work that you enjoy can actually fuel your creativity while paying the bills.
+The good news is that work that’s right for you can fuel your creativity while paying the bills.

 Teaching and gallery work are the obvious choices.

-I've also known career artists who loved their side-gigs as personal trainers, interior designers, even farmhands.
+I’ve also known career artists who loved their side-gigs as personal trainers, interior designers, even farmhands.
 Take a lesson from our cousins in the acting profession.
-They audition all day then, do what it takes to keep it going.
+They audition all day, then do what it takes to keep going.

 Learning Damn Near Everything

-Because he's a walking encyclopedia and supremely talented.
-So it's no surprise he's got a mile-long waiting list for his works that sell well into the six figures.
+Because he’s supremely talented and a walking encyclopedia.
+So it’s no surprise he’s got a mile-long waiting list for his works that sell well into the six figures.

 A Little Soul-Searching

-I'm not trying to discourage anyone.
-You could be a smashing success right out of the gate, as some artists are.
-The starving artist archetype lives mostly in the minds of people who've never actually known one.
+I’m not trying to be a wet blanket.
+You could be a smashing success right out of the gate, as many artists are.
+The starving artist archetype lives mostly in the minds of people who’ve never known one.
 The truth is that some of the savviest businesspeople around are painters, sculptors, or photographers.

 Just know that the carefree, stress-free, life of creative expression is a myth.
-Some internet marketers will tempt you with such a life so they can get your money and quit their jobs.
+Some art business gurus will tempt you with such a life so they can get your money and quit their jobs.

 Loving This Work

-That all said, in my experience, there's only one enduring motivation for painting full time...
+That said, in my experience, there’s only one lasting motivation for painting full time:

 But if the feel of a paintbrush in your hand sets you on fire, if you’d rather be at the easel than anywhere else in the world, then yes, you should seriously consider making this your life.